Jain-Sunaina/-100-days-coding-challange/README.md

 Problem Statement: Given a pointer to the head of a linked list, insert a new node before the head.
 The next value in the new node should point to head and the data value should be replaced with a given value.
 Return a reference to the new head of the list.
 The head pointer given may be null meaning that the initial list is empty.

+📌 Day 40: Insert a Node at the Tail of a Linked List

+Problem Statement: You are given the pointer to the head node of a linked list and an integer to add to the list.
+Create a new node with the given integer.
+Insert this node at the tail of the linked list and return the head node of the linked list formed after inserting this new node.
+The given head pointer may be null, meaning that the initial list is empty.